9 MIN READ

 Level 5 Leaders are passionate about what they do, and they're not afraid to show it.

 When you demonstrate to your team members that you love and believe in what you're doing, they will too.
-If you're having a hard time finding passion in your work, then you need to search for the human element in what you're doing.
+If you're having a hard time finding passion in your work, then you need to search for the human benefit in what you're doing.

 Use common sense in the way that you apply this idea.